Dostonbek Khamdamov

-Dostonbek Khamdamov (Dostonbek Xurshid o'g'li Hamdamov, Uzbek Cyrillic: Достонбек Хуршид ўғли Ҳамдамов; born 24 July 1996) is an Uzbek professional footballer, Asian Young Footballer of the Year2015, winner of the Asian Youth Championship 2018 and plays as a winger for Pakhtakor and the Uzbekistan national team.
+Dostonbek Khurshidovich Khamdamov (uz; born 24 July 1996) is an Uzbek professional footballer who plays as a winger for Pakhtakor and the Uzbekistan national team.

+In 2015, he won Asian Young Footballer of the Year.
+In 2018, he won the 2018 AFC U-23 Championship with Uzbekistan.

 Club career

 On 15 March 2018, Khamdamov was registered by Russian Premier League club Anzhi Makhachkala, taking the #7 jersey after signing an 18-month contract.

 On 15 February 2019, Anzhi Makhachkala announced that Khamdamov had left the club to join Pakhtakor Tashkent.

 Khamdamov was released by Pakhtakor Tashkent on 13 January 2021.
 On 23 July 2021, Khamdamov returned to Pakhtakor Tashkent, signing a contract until the end of 2022.
 On 22 January 2022, Pakhtakor announced that Khamdamov had signed for Al-Sailiya on loan until 30 June 2022.